git-jam/Python-Crash-Course/README.md

 # Python-Crash-Course
-This contains files and examples used for my python crash course at ARRC auditorium, Technology Park, Curtin University, Bentley, WA
+This contains files and examples used for my python crash course at ARRC auditorium, Technology Park, Curtin University, Bentley, WA.

-Feel free to use as is or adapt to suit your need.
+Kindly feel free to use as is or adapt to suit your need.
 However, I am not liable for any error resulting from such usage.

+if you find it useful, kindly acknowledge my efforts in putting the course together.